Skip to navigation | Skip to main content | Skip to footer

 • If you’ve determined that no aspect of your project is controlled, and you’re not working with anyone based in a key country, you can initiate contact and share information with them

-• It is the responsibility of the PI or researcher to self-assess the project and project-assessment should be undertaken annually and whenever any aspect of the project changes
+• It is your responsibility to self-assess the project, and a project-assessment should be undertaken annually and whenever any aspect of the project changes